-- ✓ Students will understand the process of certification required for entry level employment as Addiction Treatment Counselors, and the career ladder opportunities open to them with further education. - ✓ Students will acquire sufficient hours of experience in the twelve core counseling functions as required by California certification agencies in the context of a field work placement. - ✓ Students will demonstrate communication skills (verbal, non-verbal, and written) that insure that they can work effectively with clients and other professionals in diverse communities. - ✓ Students will illustrate respect and inclusivity with people from diverse backgrounds and communities, including, but not limited to, cultural elements, gender, race and ethnicity, sexual orientation/ identification, religion, ability/disability, and socio-economic status. - ✓ Students will display an appreciation and respect for people from diverse backgrounds, including, but not limited to, cultural elements such as age, gender, race/ethnicity, sexual orientation/identification, religion, ability/disability, and socio-economic status.

-- ✓ Students will explain and demonstrate ethical behavior in a variety of challenging and diverse environments and situations. - ✓ Students will understand and demonstrate ethical behavior in a variety of challenging and diverse environments and situations. - ✓ Students will demonstrate skills and abilities and appropriately apply knowledge to chemical dependency counseling settings and situations.
+- ✓ Students will understand the process of certification required for entry level employment as Addiction Treatment Counselors, and the career ladder opportunities open to them with further education. - ✓ Students will acquire sufficient hours of experience in the twelve core counseling functions as required by California certification agencies in the context of a field work placement. - ✓ Students will demonstrate communication skills (verbal, non-verbal, and written) that insure that they can work effectively with clients and other professionals in diverse communities. - ✓ Students will illustrate respect and inclusivity with people from diverse backgrounds and communities, including, but not limited to, cultural elements, gender, race and ethnicity, sexual orientation/ identification, religion, ability/disability, and socio-economic status. - ✓ Students will explain and demonstrate ethical behavior in a variety of challenging and diverse environments and situations. - ✓ Students will demonstrate skills and abilities and appropriately apply knowledge to chemical dependency counseling settings and situations.